manoharan-lab/holopy/docs/source/users/basics.rst

 2. Rotate the scatterer an angle :math:`\beta` about the HoloPy :math:`y` axis.
 3. Rotate the scatterer an angle :math:`\gamma` about the HoloPy :math:`z` axis.

-The sense of rotation is as follows: each angle is a rotation in the *counterclockwise* direction about the specified axis, viewed along the positive direction of the axis from the origin.
-This is the opposite sense of how rotations are typically defined, but this convention is adopted for compatability with software which adopts the usual convention but in a passive transformation picture.
+The sense of rotation is as follows: each angle is a rotation in the *clockwise* direction about the specified axis, viewed along the positive direction of the axis from the origin.
+This is the usual sense of how rotations are typically defined in math.